whaledr/whalebooks/shiv/whale_spectogram/README.md

 ## Runtime

 For a single day of data it takes ~5 hours on a c5.4x large machine multiprocessed over 12 CPU's.
-The runtime may vary based on days with ideal day containing ~30GB of file size( both wav and spectogram) with ~30000 files.
+The runtime may vary based on days with ideal day containing ~30GB of file size with ~30000 files (both wav and spectogram).